New exact eigenstates in the Lesanovsky model, proximity to integrability and the PXP model, and approximate scar states: New Exact States in the Lesanovsky Model

 \subsection{Additional approximate eigenstates}

 The rotated Hamiltonian $H_R$ allows us to approximate several low-lying states in the spectrum.
 In particular, we study the $H_R$ matrix elements between states corresponding to $\ket{E_\pm}$ and $\ket{E_2}$ at wavenumbers near $k=\pi$ in Appendix~\ref{section: Momentum ansatz}.
 These produce trial states that well approximate ED states near $k=\pi$.
+In particular, applying this method for odd length chains yields good approximates of the exact states $\ket{E_\pm}$ and $\ket{E_2}$ in odd system sizes.
 We also study $H_R$ mappings among states of low excitation number with zero total momentum in Appendix~\ref{section:Low energy integrable}.
 This inspires our `integrable ansatz' of scar states in the Lesanovsky model in Sec.~\ref{section:integrable ansatz}, dubbed `integrable' because of its connection to the integrable model discussed in Sec.~\ref{section:Integrable model}.